AnOtterGithubUser/anottergithubuser.github.io/_posts/2018-09-05-linear-regression-deep-dive.md

 ---
 title:  "Linear regression - deep dive"
 date:   2018-09-05 14:43:52 +200
 excerpt: "Linear regression is perhaps the simplest regression tool in the box.
-Deep dive with me into the math behind this well-known algorithm"
+Get into the math behind this well-known algorithm"
+category: dive
 header:
   teaser: /assets/images/linreg_icon.png
 ---